DigitalHarborFoundation/pi-portal-v1/src/lessons/command-line-basics.md

 The **Command Line Interface (CLI)** is a method of interacting and sending commands to the computer that predates a Graphical User Interface (GUI).
 Understanding and becoming familiar with the command-line is a valuable and increasingly required skill for developers.

+You're able to interact with the command line via the Terminal application on your Raspberry Pi.
+This is opened by clicking on this icon from the GUI desktop:

+[insert image of terminal]

 ### Why Use the Command Line?

 While it may seem that this is an unnecessary tool to use when you can achieve the same results using Finder, becoming familiar with navigating the command line will enable you to move through your file system much faster.

 ## Common Commands

-For this course, you'll be using the CLI to navigate your file system.
-This is particularly useful for web development because once you understand the basic commands you'll be able to easily create projects with properly structured files.
-Since a lot of projects using the Raspberry Pi are created with the Linux OS (Operating System) in mind, it will be key to understand some of the basic commands.
+Understanding how to navigate the filesystem from the command line is useful for web development since you won't always have access to a GUI.
+Raspberry Pi's Operating System is Linux, so let's dive into some basic commands.
 After developing a basic understanding you'll be comfortable enough to look up other commands and options in Linux.

 ### File System Basics